-Table 18.
+Table 23.
 Admin Policy Tool (continued)

 Feature Subfeature Restart required

 VDI Configuration Editor Horizon Blast Configuration Editor Yes, you must restart the client for all changes to take effect.

 VDI Configuration Editor Zoom Plugin Configuration Editor Yes, you must restart the client for all changes to take effect.

-VDI Configuration Editor Avaya Configuration Editor Yes, you must restart the client for all changes to take effect.

 Login Experience 3rd Party Authentication No

 Login Experience Smart card Settings Yes, you must restart the client for all changes to take effect.

 Login Experience Login Settings No

 Login Experience Session Settings No

 Personalization Shortcut Keys Yes, you must restart the client for all changes to take effect.

 Personalization Device Info No

 Personalization Desktop Yes, you must restart the client for all changes to take effect.

 Personalization Screen Saver No

 Personalization User Experience Settings No

 Peripheral Management RFIdeas Reader No

 Peripheral Management Printers No

 Peripheral Management Audio Yes, you must restart the client for all changes to take effect.

 Peripheral Management Touch No

-Peripheral Management Touchpad No

 Peripheral Management Serial Port Yes, you must restart the client for all changes to take effect.

 Peripheral Management USB Redirection No

 Peripheral Management Monitor No

 Peripheral Management Mouse No

 Peripheral Management Camera No

 Peripheral Management Keyboard No

 Peripheral Management Device Headset Settings Yes, you must restart the client for all changes to take effect.

 Peripheral Management CCID Yes, you must restart the client for all changes to take effect.

-Peripheral Management Device Driver Yes, you must restart the client for all changes to take effect.

 Firmware OS Firmware Updates No

 Firmware Application Package Updates No

 Firmware BIOS Firmware Updates No

 System Settings Power and Sleep Settings No

 System Settings Scheduled Reboot Settings No

+System Settings Scheduled Shutdown Settings No

+System Settings Device Settings No

+System Settings Device Monitoring No

-Table 18.
+Table 23.
 Admin Policy Tool (continued)

-Feature Subfeature Restart required System Settings Scheduled Shutdown Settings No System Settings Device Settings No System Settings Device Monitoring No Network Configuration Ethernet Settings No Network Configuration DHCP Settings No Network Configuration DNS Settings No Network Configuration VPN Settings No Network Configuration Bluetooth Settings Yes, you must restart the client for all changes to take effect.
+Feature Subfeature Restart required Network Configuration Ethernet Settings No Network Configuration DHCP Settings No Network Configuration DNS Settings No Network Configuration VPN Settings No Network Configuration Bluetooth Settings Yes, you must restart the client for all changes to take effect.
 Network Configuration Proxy Settings No Network Configuration Wireless Captive Portal requires a reboot to take effect.
-Network Configuration Common Settings No Network Configuration SNMPV3 Settings No Services Remote Shadow Settings No Services WMS Settings No Services Troubleshooting Settings No Services WDA Settings No BIOS Dell Wyse 3040 Yes, you must restart the client for all changes to take effect.
+Network Configuration Common Settings No Network Configuration SNMPV3 Settings No Services VNC Service No Services WMS Settings No Services Troubleshooting Settings No BIOS Dell Wyse 3040 Yes, you must restart the client for all changes to take effect.
 BIOS Dell Wyse 5070 Yes, you must restart the client for all changes to take effect.
 BIOS Dell Wyse 5470 Yes, you must restart the client for all changes to take effect.
 BIOS Dell Wyse 5470 AIO Yes, you must restart the client for all changes to take effect.
 BIOS Dell OptiPlex 3000 Yes, you must restart the client for all changes to take effect.
 BIOS Dell Latitude 3420 Yes, you must restart the client for all changes to take effect.
 BIOS Dell OptiPlex 5400 AIO Yes, you must restart the client for all changes to take effect.
 BIOS Dell Latitude 3440 Yes, you must restart the client for all changes to take effect.
 BIOS Dell Latitude 5440 Yes, you must restart the client for all changes to take effect.
-BIOS Dell Latitude 5450 Yes, you must restart the client for all changes to take effect.
 BIOS Dell OptiPlex All-in- One 7410 Yes, you must restart the client for all changes to take effect.
-BIOS Dell OptiPlex All-in- One 7420 Yes, you must restart the client for all changes to take effect.